neilvyas/decentralized_etl/README.rst

-  We refer to a specific pattern of decorator use here as *decorator registration*, since we're using the decorator only for its side effect, and the desired side effect is registering the decorated function on the canonical app object.
-By using a decorator to do this, we can decentralize all our method/handler definitions, which is really nice in the case of an ETL pipeline.
-Then, we just run the canonical app app object against the input and we're away.
+  We refer to a specific pattern of decorator use here as *decorator registration*, since we're using the decorator only for its side effect, and the desired side effect is registering the decorated function on the app class.

+  You can think of it as we're defining instance methods on the main class across multiple files, and while defining them we're also registering them as handlers for certain event types.
+To do this, we define the instance methods as pure functions in their own file and decorate them with a classmethod to register them onto the class as a handler for the appropriate event type.

 handler
   We're considering a pretty typical ETL use-case with this toy package: we